About Distinctions – PSNZ Honours Awards

 An Associate should be akin to a one-person exhibition.
 It must demonstrate not only a higher level of technical of proficiency than an ‘L’, but also appropriate artistic and creative qualities.
 It may be a diverse portfolio or one that has a theme.
 A theme is not a requirement.
 A high quality of imagery throughout the portfolio is the most important consideration.

 The standard of the individual images is likely to be at Acceptance or Honours level in the National Exhibition.
-However, of importance is the manner in which the portfolio is put together as a presentation.
+However, the manner in which the portfolio is put together as a presentation is of primary importance.
 The images must “hang together” (prints) or “flow” (projected) as described in the section (above) on Portfolio Arrangement.
 If you are considering a theme it should be one theme, not 3 separate themes on different rows.
 It must provide a pleasing demonstration of both technical skill and artistry.

 It is not necessary to provide a written statement with an Associateship.